Schema Markup Example

 AI-Generated Logos: $20-$100

-Pros: Instant, affordable, good for testing ideas
+Pros: instant, affordable, good for testing ideas.

-Best for: Temporary projects, testing, side hustles, personal brands
+Best for: temporary projects, testing, side hustles, personal brands.

 DIY Logo Builders: $50-$300

-Best for: Very small budgets, temporary solutions
+Best for: very small budgets and temporary solutions.

 Freelance Logo Designers: $200-$1,500

-Pros: Affordable, custom work, direct communication
+Pros: affordable, custom work, direct communication.

 Professional Logo Design Agencies: $1,500-$5,000+

-Cons: Higher investment, longer timeline
+Cons: higher investment, longer timeline.

 What Determines Logo Design Cost?

-1. Design Research & Strategy
+1. Design Research and Strategy

-Professional logos start with understanding your business, target audience, and competitive landscape.
-This research phase alone takes 5-10 hours.
-It's where the real value lives.
+Professional logos start with understanding your business, your audience, and your competition.
+That research phase alone takes 5 to 10 hours, and it's where the real value lives.
+Cheap logos skip it and jump straight to design, producing generic marks that could fit any business.

-2. Number of Concepts & Revisions
+2. Number of Concepts and Revisions

 A quality process delivers: